 - Failing to stop at a railway crossing not controlled by a traffic control signal (if driving a school bus, driving a vehicle which carries explosive substances as cargo, or driving a vehicle used for carrying flammable liquids or gas as cargo)

 You will receive 4 demerit points for:

 - Speeding more than 30 km/hr but not more than 50 km/hr over the limit

 - Following too closely

-- Failure to yield right of way to a pedestrian or another vehicle
+- Failing to yield right of way to a pedestrian in a crosswalk

 You will receive 3 demerit points for:

-- Passing another vehicle in a playground or school zone, at a pedestrian crosswalk, or improper passing.
+- Passing another vehicle in a playground or school zone, or improper passing

 - Driving on the wrong side of the road or highway